Kaʻiana: Kauaʻi

 Portlock wrote in his journal about the first Christmas on Kauai, December 1786.
 He had passed out small presents to the women and children and was then surprised by gifts of pigs and fresh vegetables delivered to his ship from Kaʻiana.
-A few months after Portlock and Dixon had left the island, in the summer of 1787, the "Nootka" arrived captained by John Meares.
+A few months after Portlock and Dixon had left the island, in the summer of 1787, the Nootka arrived captained by John Meares.
 The ship stayed only a few months before sailing off with Kaʻiana on board.
 When Dixon had returned from the Pacific Northwest, he was hoping to re-unite with Portlock and the King George at Kauaʻi in mid-September.
 He was told by ʻŌpūnui that another ship had arrived and left with Kaʻiana.
 He described Meares as "ʻeno", Hawaiian for a "wild and suspicious man" who had given no gifts in return for the provisions he was given.
-After his ship was provisioned Dixon returned gifts to Kāʻeokūlani of a large woollen cloak and an iron Adze.
+After his ship was provisioned Dixon returned gifts to Kāʻeokūlani of a large woollen cloak and an iron adze.
 Portlock returned on October 3, 1787, but finding Dixon gone, sailed on almost immediately.

 Voyage with Meares

 On September 2, 1787, Ka'iana departed Hawai'i on John Meares' ship Nootka as Meares' guest.
 They arrived in Canton (Guangzhou) in October 1787.
 Ka'iana also visited Macau.

 In southern China, Meares picked up three other Hawaiians left there by other Western ships.
 These three include a stout man and a boy from Maui, who were not specifically named, and a Hawaiian woman in Canton by the name of Wynee, who had been left there by Captain Charles William Barkley, on the British ship Imperial Eagle.
 Wynee and the unnamed man died of illness on the voyage home while the fate of the young boy was never recorded.
 Ka'iana, who remained by Wynee's bedside caring for her, contracted a fever as well.
 He reportedly became seriously distraught upon learning of her death, although he would recover.
 Wynee bequeathed to Ka'iana some trade articles she had acquired and asked him to deliver her remaining possessions to her father and mother.

 After departing from Canton, Meares bought the ship Iphigenia.
 Meares gave command of the ship to William Douglas and transferred Kaʻiana to it.
 Kaʻiana and Douglas then sailed to the Philippines and the northwestern coast of North America.

-Douglas would name one of the stops off the coast of Alaska as "Tianna's Bay" in honor of the Hawaiian, although today the bay is known as Ice Bay.
+Douglas would name one of the stops off the coast of Alaska as "Tianna's Bay" in honor of the Hawaiian, although today the bay is known as Icy Bay.